tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 Adipisci est eius voluptatem.
 Adipisci sed dolorem ut etincidunt non etincidunt numquam.
 Quisquam sit tempora voluptatem.
 Numquam ut dolore consectetur dolor quaerat quisquam.
 Tempora dolorem dolore dolore etincidunt modi.
 Magnam aliquam quisquam porro.
 Modi est ut numquam dolor dolorem neque.
+{% endhighlight %}

+We can use this technique to extract the text of all pdf documents to standard output as performed below.
+We can use `grep` to search for keywords such as "password", to find interesting information.
+To get some context for our matches, we can use the `-C` flag to display a couple of lines before and after each matching line rather than only the matching line.
+Upon searching the output using `grep`, we discover that `NewIntelligenceCorpUser9876` is a default password which users should change after logging in.

+{% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
 └─$ @@abiword --to=txt --to-name=fd://1 *.pdf | grep -C 5 "password"@@